Can you define a “well-aged” wine or cheese?

 2. Support gained from social relationships impacts aging well.
 Social network activity also makes a difference.
 Research ties active social networks to living longer.
 As well, we know loneliness and isolation increase your risk of cognitive decline.

 5. Spirituality is an important component in aging well.
-Research shows that individuals with a prayer life, who attend a place of worship, live longer and happier lives.
+Research shows that individuals with a prayer life, or who attend a place of worship, live longer and happier lives.
 Daily prayer or meditation has been shown to strengthen the frontal cortex of the brain.
 This part of the brain handles critical thinking.
 It is where we exercise good judgment.
-The research concludes that individuals with good judgment make healthy lifestyle choices.
+And the research concludes that individuals with good judgment make healthy lifestyle choices.

 Of course, the impact of any one of these factors differs from individual to individual.
 The takeaway though is that your perspective on life makes a big difference.